 All types of surgery carry a level of risk.
 For an abdominoplasty these can include bruising, infection, bleeding after surgery and irregularities of the skin.
 Your patient advisor will go through all the details and provide you with a detailed guide.

-A tummy tuck is generally performed using one of two methods – a standard tummy tuck or a modified tummy tuck.
-Your surgeon will discuss with you the best method to help you achieve your desired goals.
-During tummy tuck surgery, a curved shape incision is made along the base of your abdomen, and excess skin and fat is removed.
+Whether you decide to go for a standard tummy tuck or a modified tummy tuck , your surgeon will discuss with you the best method to help you achieve your desired goals.
+During the surgery, a curved incision is made along the base of your abdomen, and excess skin and fat is removed.
 The remaining skin is pulled back into place and incisions are closed with stitches.
-During the procedure, your surgeon will also make a second incision to re-position your belly button to suit your new-found tummy.
+During the procedure, your surgeon will also make a second incision to re-position your belly button.